EpicEric/sandhole/book/src/tls_support.md

 ## ACME support

+ACME allows you to generate certificates for user-provided domains automatically, without having to edit your configuration for each one.

 Adding ACME support is as simple as adding your contact e-mail address via `--acme-contact-email you@your.email.com`, but first, make sure that you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/repository/).
 Sandhole will automatically manage the cache for your account and any certificates generated this way.